Paschek-Lab/BondAid/README.md

 describes the fraction of HBs still intact at time $t$, provided it was intact at $t_{0}=0$, without the need for it to be intact over the whole time interval  $t-t_{0}$.
-When applied to ``wrapped'' trajectory data (i.e. trajectory data folded into the central unit cell, while computing inter-molecular distances using the ``minimum image'' convention), the presence of periodic boundary conditions perturbs the long-time limiting behaviour of $C(t)$, leading to %the approaching a non-zero plateau value at long times
+When applied to "wrapped" trajectory data (i.e. trajectory data folded into the central unit cell, while computing inter-molecular distances using the "minimum image" convention), the presence of periodic boundary conditions perturbs the long-time limiting behaviour of $C(t)$, leading to %the approaching a non-zero plateau value at long times